 Additionally, consider buying from local roasters who typically roast their coffee in small batches for optimal freshness and taste.

-When grinding your coffee beans, aim for a medium-coarse grind size between 550-850 microns to ensure proper extraction without clogging up the filter of your Moka pot.
+When grinding your coffee beans, aim for a medium-coarse grind size between 550-850 microns to ensure proper extraction without clogging up the filter of your Moka Pot.

-2. Grind Size For Moka Pot
+2. Ideal Coffee Grind Size for Moka Pot

-A Moka pot’s ideal coffee grind size is crucial to consistently achieving the perfect latte.
+A Moka Pot’s ideal coffee grind size is crucial to consistently achieving the perfect latte.

 For best results, grind your beans between 550-850 microns, which is finer than regular coffee but not as fine as espresso grounds.